 In 1917, the congregation hired Rabbi Jacob J. Gittleman and experienced explosive growth in membership – from 50 families when he arrived to some 600 when he passed away more than 50 years later.
 A larger building, the domed structure that still stands at Brook and College Streets, was dedicated in 1919 and was the synagogue’s home until 1955.
 The Men’s Club was founded in 1922, and a school was built in 1923.
 Scout Troop 111 was initiated in the 1930s and later merged with Troop 30.

 Rabbi Gittleman was named Rabbi Emeritus in 1965, and the congregation welcomed Dr. Simcha Kling as its spiritual leader.
 It was Rabbi Kling, an ardent Zionist, who initiated the use of Israeli Hebrew in the service and encouraged young people to participate in leading the service.
-During this time, the congregation was served by its much beloved cantor Morris Pernick, who moved to Israel with wife Sarah in 1970 to be near their children.
+During this time, the congregation was served by its much beloved cantor Morris Pernick, who moved to Israel with wife Sarah in 1970 after 30 years of service to the congregation.

 Cantor Marshall Portnoy joined the congregation that same year.
 While women had been counted as part of the minyan, and bat mitzvah had been an option for girls since 1958, Portnoy incorporated egalitarian bar and bat mitzvah into the Shabbat morning service.
 In 1972 he launched the annual Festival of Music, still a highlight of the congregation’s celebration of Jewish Music Month.